Skip Navigation

 Fine Arts Additional Application Components

 Programs in the School of Fine Arts require additional components paired with the undergraduate application for admission consideration.
-Admission decisions to the School of Fine Arts will not be made until the Office of Undergraduate Admissions receives the results of your additional requirement.
+For Early Decision applicants, these materials must be submitted by November 1.
+Admission decisions to the School of Fine Arts will not be made until the Office of Undergraduate Admissions receives the results of an applicant’s additional requirement.
 Electronic submission through SlideRoom is available for all Fine Arts majors.
 For more information, including program-specific details, visit the School of Fine Arts admissions page.

 Additional Application Component: